 Concussions involve the one area of the body science probably knows the least about, your brain.
 With this in mind, we have adopted the CDC’s policy on concussions for youth sports.
 It is the job of players and coaches to be transparent during an evaluation for a possible concussion.
 Failure to provide accurate and transparent details will lead to immediate ejection from the event and possibly a call to 911 for medical assistance.

-An athlete with a possible concussion
+An athlete with a any impact to the head

 cannot return to play on the same day

 of the injury and until cleared by a

 How to spot a possible concussion

 Athletes with one or more of the signs and symptoms listed below after a bump, blow, or jolt to the head or body may have a concussion or other serious brain injury, and are expressly forbidden from continuing game play.